Grid Seeker: Project Storm Hammer

-Grid Seeker: Project Storm Hammer (グリッドシーカー) is a vertically scrolling shooter arcade game developed by Taito.
+Grid Seeker: Project Storm Hammer (グリッドシーカー) is a 1992 vertically scrolling shooter arcade game developed and published by Taito.
 Players control one of three different modern fighter crafts and can collect enemy bullets using shielded guns known as Grids.

 Story

 In an alternate Persian Gulf War era: The fighting continued so much that many natural resources from the Middle East were destroyed in the process.

 In 1999, a Middle Eastern nation that was suffering severely from resource shortages took up arms and began attacking closer nations that were more economically sound so as to claim the resources for themselves.
 As the new war progressed, the aggressor nation began developing a secret weapon: a powerful military satellite with enough power to potentially lay waste to the entire world.
 With a weapon so powerful, conquering the holdout nations would be a task impossible to fail.

 The nations that escaped from the ensuing battles formed an alliance against their attackers: with the aid of a new technology known as Gyrodrive Reactive Intercept Device (GRID), the alliance takes to the skies and strikes back at their enemies in the second Persian Gulf War.